Why is Panama Geisha so Hyped?

 - Colombia, Guatemala, and Costa Rica have produced amazing Geishas only costing a fraction of the original one.

-If you are on a budget, I’d go for a Guatemala Geisha like this one that is grown at 1500 meters above sea level.
-Most people simply don’t have the money to buy a batch from the Panamanian top estates, however, that shouldn’t deter them.
+If you are on a budget, you can go for a Geisha from a country like Colombia.
+Most people simply don’t have the money to buy a batch from the Panamanian top estates, however, you still get most of the original flavor if you buy from one of the neighboring countries.

 Geisha isn’t an everyday coffee.
 Taste and price-wise that wouldn’t make sense.